The emotional side of early retirement

 Emotional Stage 2 – The Honeymoon (Day 1 to Day 365)

-While I am not in this stage, I suspect it exists in some way.
+While I am not in this stage, I suspect it exists in the years ahead.
 I don’t anticipate to be “lost” on Day 1 of semi-retirement but I can appreciate this is a hurdle for others who haven’t thought about the emotional side of retirement yet.
 After Day 1, any hopes or wishes about retirement become a blunt reality.
-Too often I’ve read, people make the decision to retire for financial reasons, not for emotional or well-being ones.
-I believe that is a big mistake.
+Because no honeymoon lasts forever, this is another transitory phase.

 Emotional Stage 3 – Reality (Year 1+)